john-itcsolutions/cheirrs/README.md

 `cd path/to/cheirrs/elastos-smartweb-service`

 The .env.example file here needs to be filled-in with the correct database name, database server address and port as well as the correct addresses for the smart-web virtual machine. ie the blockchain addresses and ports to access the smart-web environment.
-Smart-web will be running on its own machine, as will pgadmin4.
+It then will need to be copied to the worker machine as ".env".
+However this cannot be done until we have cloned the elastos-smartweb-service repo into the worker (see below).
+Smart-web will be running on its own worker machine, as will pgadmin4 and the Carrier Node.

 The blockchain server ip-addresses in the .env.example file need to match the address of the kubernetes-worker-0 machine, here.
 Also the database details will require alteration.

 Presuming you have obtained a fresh clone of "elastos-smartweb-service", you will need to ensure the __init__.py within grpc_adenine directory is updated to our repo's version (as discussed above).

-You also need to treat the "run.sh" (which is in cheirrs root directory also) identically.
-So copy it to elastos-smartweb-service over the existing "run.sh", when you are happy with the change.
-Postgres connections are not possible in the fashion assumed by "run.sh" in elastos by default.
+You also need to treat the "run.sh" and "test.sh" (which are in cheirrs root directory also) identically.
+So we will copy them soon to elastos-smartweb-service over the existing "run.sh".
+Postgres connections are not possible in the fashion assumed by "run.sh" and "test.sh" in elastos by default.

 Enter worker-0: